 I grew up in Connecticut and we Northerners are not known for our cornbread.
 When I moved to Texas I firmly believed that all cornbread came from a little blue Jiffy box!
 My southern friends were horrified!
 I have played around with homemade cornbread over the years but this is the first recipe I have found that was both easy and tasty.

 Now, depending on your preferences, you can add a teaspoon or two of sugar to this cornbread recipe, however, I have come to love Southern cornbread, even without that hint of sweetness.

 My farmer friend swears that the only way to get a crispy bottom on a loaf of cornbread is to use lard in the pan.
 He gave me a jar of lard for Christmas (I love this guy!) and I used it in this recipe.
 While I have not tried a comparison with butter I can say that the bottom of the bread did have a light crispiness to it that was a nice contrast to the tender bread.

-You can used diced jalapenos if you have them but since they aren’t in season here I used dehydrated jalapeno powder from last summer’s harvest.
-2 tsp gave the batter a little bit of a bite although I didn’t taste much heat in the final product.
+You can use diced jalapenos if you have them but since they aren’t in season here I used dehydrated jalapeno powder from last summer’s harvest.
+Two teaspoons of dried hot pepper powder gave the batter a little bit of a bite although I didn’t taste much heat in the final product.
 You may have better luck with fresh.

 Easy Skillet Cornbread Recipe with Cheddar Cheese